Gene Hatfield: Early life and education

 Hatfield was born on November 23, 1925, in Conway, Arkansas, to Lester and Gertrude Powers Hatfield.
 His father was a building contractor.
 The financial setback of the Great Depression caused the family to move from Conway to Mount Vernon, Arkansas, Lester and Gertrude's hometown.
 The Hatfield family returned to Conway in 1937.
 Hatfield graduated from Conway High School in 1942 and enrolled at Arkansas State Teachers College (which later became the University of Central Arkansas) in the fall of 1942.
 Hatfield was one of the few male students on campus, as he began school during World War II.
 After three semesters in college, Hatfield was drafted into the U.S. Army in January 1944.
 Hatfield completed his basic training at Fort Benning, Georgia, and received additional training at Fort Bragg, North Carolina.
-In September 1944, he was sent to France, where he landed at Marseilles.
-His unit camped in a field outside Marseilles until they were picked up by Army trucks and taken to the frontlines.
+In September 1944, he was sent to France, where he landed at Marseille.
+His unit camped in a field outside Marseille until they were picked up by Army trucks and taken to the front lines.
 While in northern France, Hatfield's unit fought in the Vosges Mountains to the Rhine River.
 In April 1945, during combat, Hatfield suffered a severe shrapnel injury from an anti-tank grenade, which exploded in a tree near him.
 The shrapnel caused severe injuries to his face and just missed his left eye.
 At a field hospital near Stuttgart, Germany, a surgeon removed all the shrapnel.
 He was then sent to a hospital in Tuscaloosa, Alabama, where he recovered.
 For his injury Hatfield received the Purple Heart.

 For his wartime service he also received the Bronze Star and a Medal of Meritorious Conduct.
 After he received an honorable discharge from the Army, Hatfield again enrolled in college and in the summer of 1947 he received a Bachelor of Science in Education from Arkansas State Teachers College.
-He then studied art in graduate school at the University of Northern Colorado in Greely, Colorado, where he earned a Master of Arts degree in art.
+He then studied art in graduate school at the University of Northern Colorado in Greeley, Colorado, where he earned a Master of Arts degree in art.